apache/linkis-website/docs/deployment/linkis_scriptis_install.md

 lerna bootstrap
 ````

 ### 3.2 Running the project locally (optional)

-> If you don't want to run the view locally, you can skip this step
+> If you don't need to run the debug view locally, you can skip this step

 #### 3.2.1 Configure linkis-gateway service address configuration